GeLi2001/Delta/README.md

 - `openai-api-key`: Your OpenAI API key (stored securely in your local computer)

+### Review Code Changes

+1. Make changes to your code
+2. Use the keyboard shortcut `Ctrl+Shift+R` (Windows/Linux) or `Cmd+Shift+R` (Mac)
+3. Or click the "Review Code Changes" button in the sidebar
+4. View the AI-generated code review in a new panel

 ## Features

+### Prompt Testing

+- Support for both chat completion and function calls
+- Adjustable temperature settings
+- Real-time response streaming
+- Custom function parameters
+- Persistent history

 - 🤖 AI-powered code review
 - 🔍 Analyzes code changes in real-time